dmartsapp/shint/readme.md

 ### Example:

     $ telnet google.com 443                             # Attempts to connect to google.com on TCP port 443.
 For every address returned by DNS resolution, telnet will attempt to connect to it.
     $ telnet 172.16.17.32 80                            # Attempts to connect to 172.16.17.32 on TCP port 80.
     $ telnet --count 20 google.com 443                  # Attempts to connect to google.com on TCP port 443 20 times concurrently
+    $ telnet --nmap --from 80 --to 9000 172.16.17.32    # Attempts to connect to 172.16.17.32 from TCP port 80 to TCP port 9000 and reports about open ports only.

 [Latest Release](https://github.com/farhansabbir/telnet/releases/latest)